Permissionless-Software-Foundation/bounties/bounties/active/multisig-minting.md

 - A JavaScript example script that can move the minting baton to a new address, with 3-of-5 signatures.
 - (optional) An npm library containing transaction helper methods, used by the above scripts.

-The above example scripts must been the following requirements:
+The above deliverables must meet the following requirements:

 - Use P2SH (pay to script hash) addresses.
 - Depends only on bch-js library, and does not depend on slpjs or BITBOX